christytan/OCI-GoldenGate/Goldengate.md

 ## Objectives

+As a database admin,

 - Install Golden Gate on both source and target database
-- Configure extract,pump and replicat processes on source and target golden gate instances respectively.
+- Configure extract,pump and replicat processes on source and target golden gate instances respectively
-- Replicate real time data from on-premise to cloud.
+- Replicate real time data from a simulated on-premise database to ATP-Dedicated

 ## Required Artifacts